tk3369/SASLib.jl/README.md

 ### Inclusion/Exclusion of Columns

-If you only need to read few columns, just pass an `include_columns` argument:
+It is always faster to read only the columns that you need.
+The `include_columns` argument comes in handy:

 ```
 julia> head(DataFrame(readsas("productsales.sas7bdat", include_columns=[:YEAR, :MONTH, :PRODUCT, :ACTUAL])[:data]))